torch2424/wasm-by-example/examples/introduction/introduction.all.en-us.md

 - WebAssembly can export functions and constants, And in the context of Javascript, synchronously accesible by Javascript and Wasm.
 - WebAssembly, in its current MVP, only handles integers and floats.

-With that, let's head back to the [examples page](/) to learn what we can do with Wasm.
+With that, let's take a look at our [Hello World](/example-redirect?exampleName=hello-world) to see some of the concepts in action.